zeshillin/feup-computer-networks/lab1/projsrc/docs/report.md

 - every data byte contained in the information buffer being sent (buffer size octets),
 - another BCC calculated through an XOR between every data octet being sent,
 - and an ending flag.
 To ensure the receiver always understands where the first and last flags are (delimiters of the frame), a byte stuffing mechanism is implemented, and its job is to escape any flag or escape byte contained in the frame by replacing it with two bytes: an escape byte 0x7e followed by a byte calculated through an XOR between the escaped byte and 0x20.
+Obviously, the delimiting flags are not stuffed.

 After this, there are 3 major ways in which the program can proceed, depending on the receiver's answer:
-- The transmitter receives a supervision frame with a RR control field within the previously estabilished *ll_connectionParameters.timeout* and the next sequence number.
+- The transmitter receives a supervision frame with a RR control field within the previously estabilished `ll_connectionParameters.timeout` and the next sequence number.
 With this, the transmitter knows the reeceiver acknowledged the information frame positively, since it deemed it correct (it contained no header errors, its sequence number is correct and there were no errors in the data portion of the frame).
-With this, *llwrite* closes successfully and returns the number of bytes were sent (size of the information frame).
+With this, `llwrite` closes successfully and returns the number of bytes were sent (size of the information frame).
 - The transmitter receives a supervision frame with a REJ control field with an unchanged sequence number.
 This means the information frame sent was not acknowledged correctly and hence needs to be re-sent.
 The retry number is reset to 0, and the protocol restarts from scratch.
 - The transmitter receives any other type of response, and re-sends the frame, awaiting a correctly acknowledged RR response.
 The retry number is increased, and the protocol restarts.

-This back-and-forth is wrapped in a *for* loop that repeats until the number of retries is the same as the previously estabilished *ll_connectionParameters.nRetransmissions*.
+This back-and-forth is wrapped in a `for` loop that repeats until the number of retries is the same as the previously estabilished `ll_connectionParameters.nRetransmissions`.
 If this for loop reaches its end condition, the program returns an error number.

     for (int nTries = 0; nTries < ll_connectionParameters.nRetransmissions; nTries++) {
         //printf("Sending Iframe...\n");